Home » 4-H Positive Youth Development » Shooting Sports

 Age Requirements:

-- Participants must be in third grade and at least eight years old as of October 2024 to join.
+- Participants must be in third grade and at least eight years old as of October 2025 to participate

 Registration Fee:

 - The program fee is $15 and will be collected on the first day of the program.
-Please make checks payable to Chippewa County 4-H SHOOTING SPORTS.
-Limited income families can request fee assistance by contacting the University of Wisconsin-Extension Office.
+Please make checks payable to Chippewa County 4-H Shooting Sports Limited income families can request fee assistance by contacting the University of Wisconsin-Extension Chippewa County Office.
 Youth may also use funds from their youth account if needed.

 Questions?
-Reach out to Jenny Schutte at schutte.jenny2083@gmail.com or Sarah Frank at skfrank11@yahoo.com
+Reach out to Jenny Schutte at schutte.jenny2083@gmail.com or Mary Krall marykrall62@gmail.com

 Air Rifle/BB